Are you ready to start a new housework routine and free up your time?

 Maximum time needed to complete all jobs 30 minutes.

 - Make all the beds.

-The reason that this job is on the list is that it encourages you to keep the rest of the room clean and tidy when your bed is made.
-When you make your kid’s bed it encourages them to keep their room tidier too.
+This job is on the list because it encourages you to keep the rest of the room clean and tidy when you make your bed.
+When you make your kid’s bed, it enables them to keep their room neater.
 It is a three-minute job to make everyone’s bed!
-Making the beds starts your day off with a small accomplishment, and makes a huge difference to the tidiness of the room.
+Making the beds starts your day off with a small accomplishment and makes a massive difference to the room’s tidiness.
 This, in turn, will motivate you to tick off the next job on the list!
 You might as well make your bed before you leave the room and get it ticked off your list before you go downstairs!